-- 1. Identify their personality type and learning styles that govern their professional self - 2.
+- Recently then personality type and learning styles that govern then professional series.
 Theorize the role personality types and learning styles play in professional growth and leadership in midwifery and perinatal health - 3.
 Analyze the 7 core values of the Social Change Model of Leadership Development - 4.
 Theorize how the framework of the Social Change Model can advance midwifery professionalization and perinatal health equity - 5.
 Articulate how the Imposter Syndrome can interfere with professional and leadership goals, and strategies for overcoming identified obstacles - 6.
 Develop and employ S.M.A.R.T. goals - 7.
 Identify evidence-based strategies for professional and writing success - 8.
 Articulate internal professional capacity and how graduate education can further the achievement of professional goals in midwifery